jmwind/bouncifyrn/README.md

 - [x] Smooth out aiming movement
 - [x] Save high score locally and show in the end screen
 - [x] Nice box tile explosion animation
+- [ ] Organize constants as per best practices for React
 - [ ] Fix all the crappy hard coded sizes and make it work on iPad (flexible layouts)
 - [ ] Get with the times, go Typescript!
 - [ ] Add speed-up button
-- [ ] First ball landing spot calculation and animation of powerups to the landing
+- [ ] First ball landing spot calculation instead of having the same ball decide on next launch location
+- [x] Animation of powerups to the landing transition
 - [ ] Add tests and CI (buildkite and mac stadium?)
 - [ ] Automate production builds
-- [ ] Wall rebounding aiming (eg, bounce the aim line off the wall to help with gnarly angles)
+- [x] Wall rebounding aiming (eg, bounce the aim line off the wall to help with gnarly angles)
 - [ ] Get working on Android